yorkulibraries/papyrus/README.md

 There are 3 containers created: **web**, **db** and **mailcatcher**

-# Access the front end web app in DEVELOPMENT
+# Access the front end

 http://localhost:3005/